Tanks of Japan: Type 89 Chi-Ro medium tank

 The IJA decided that the Type 87 Chi-I was too heavy at 20 tons and too slow to be used as its main tank.
 The Type 89 Chi-Ro (also known as the Type 89 I-Go) was developed to overcome these shortcomings.
+By April 1928, the new design was finished.
+The "Experimental tank No.2" prototype was completed in 1929 and designated as the Type 89.
+The Type 89 was re-classified as a "medium tank" because the weight increased to over 10 tons due to improvements.
+Production started in 1931, making this the first tank to be mass-produced in Japan.
 The new design weighed 12.8 tons and used stronger and lighter steel plate instead of the Type 87's iron armor.
 Armament was a Type 90 57 mm gun, along with two Type 91 6.5 mm machine guns.
-The Type 89 prototype was completed in 1929, with production starting in 1931, making this the first tank to be mass-produced in Japan.

 The Type 89 had two variants - the Kō ("A"), which used a water-cooled gasoline engine, and the Otsu ("B"), with an air-cooled diesel engine and improved frontal armor.
 Of the two versions, a total of 113 Kō tanks and 291 Otsu tanks were produced.
 The Type 89 served with Japanese infantry divisions and first saw combat use in China during the First Battle of Shanghai in 1932.
 It was deployed for operations in the Second Sino-Japanese War.
 With the Type 89 fast becoming obsolete by the late 1930s, the IJA began a program to develop a replacement tank for infantry support.
 The IJA was also interested in the lighter and less expensive Type 97 Chi-Ni prototype proposed by Osaka Army Arsenal, which had the same 57 mm gun.
 However, with the out-break of war with China on 7 July 1937, the peacetime budgetary limitations were removed and the Mitsubishi "Chi-Ha" model was accepted as the new Type 97 medium tank by the army as the replacement for the Type 89.